Abhishekbotx/Rajniti/chroma_db/README.md

 ### Resetting the Database

+To start fresh, delete both:
+- The `chroma.sqlite3` file
+- Any UUID-named folders (HNSW index directories)

-To start fresh, simply delete the `chroma.sqlite3` file.
-It will be recreated on the next run.
+They will be recreated on the next run.

 ### Note on Version Control